-- the anatomy of the spine and low back
+- The anatomy of the spine and low back

-- what causes low back pain, and what the most common symptoms are
+- What the most common symptoms are

-- how health care professionals diagnose back pain
+- How health care professionals diagnose back pain

 - how to manage your pain and prevent future problems

 Vertebrae are stacked on top of one another to create the spinal column.
-The spinal column gives the body its form.
-It is the body's main upright support.
+The spinal column gives the body its form and helps sustain an upright position.